Skip to main content

 Memberstack Team

-You'll want to add this code to the Footer or <Body> section of any page with a signup, login, or reset password form.
+You will want to add this code to the Footer or <Body> section of any page with a signup, login, or reset password form.

 <script type="module">